Iterative Implicit Gradients for Nonconvex Optimization with Variational Inequality Constraints: Problem Formulation

 \section{Problem Formulation}

-We consider here a constrained bilevel optimization problem with nonconvex loss function; to be specific, we are interested in optimization problems with variational inequality constraints.
-The outer-level is a nonconvex optimization problem and the inner-level is the variational inequality (VI) problem.
-VI is a very powerful tool that can model: \emph{(1)} complementarity problems, \emph{(2)} noncooperative games, \emph{(3)} inner-level optimization problem \cite{{KaushikYousefian2021},{LuoPangRalph1996}}.
+In this work, we consider a constrained bilevel optimization problem with a nonconvex loss function.
+Specifically, our focus lies on optimization problems governed by variational inequality (VI) constraints.
+The outer level corresponds to a nonconvex optimization problem, while the inner level is formulated as a variational inequality problem.
+The VI framework serves as a powerful modeling tool capable of representing a wide range of complex systems, including: i) complementarity problems, ii) noncooperative games, and iii) large-scale, intricately constrained optimization problems \cite{HDK2023VT, HDK_AAAI, HDK2022, HDK2019, HDK2020, HDK2021, HDK_SIAM, HDK_TAC, HDK2025_iScience, HDK2025_Nate, HDK2025PESGM, HDK2024, HDK2025_Cessna, HDK2025Maritime}.
 Consider a set valued map $Y(x)\subseteq\mathbb{R}^n$ and mapping $F(\cdot,x):\mathbb{R}^n\to \mathbb{R}^n$ then SOL$(Y(x),F(\cdot,x))$ is the solution of variational inequality VI$(Y(x),F(\cdot, x))$.
 Let us first define SOL$(Y(x),F(\cdot,x))$ in the following

 We consider the following problem formulation